 WAU occupies 19 acres in Takoma Park, Maryland, near the nation’s capital.
-Its world-class metropolitan setting affords unrivaled opportunity for learning, work, recreation, and service.
+Its world-class metropolitan setting affords unrivaled opportunity for learning, work, recreation, service and worship.

 The university operates under the auspices of the Seventh-day Adventist Church.
 The Board of Trustees guides the overall mission and direction of the university, overseeing management and setting major policies.
 The administration is responsible for leading the university community and managing day-to-day operations.
 Faculty, students, and staff participate in governance through committees charged with protecting the integrity and enhancing the value of a Washington Adventist University education.

 The School of Arts & Social Sciences offers a curriculum focused on fostering the development of the skills essential to be successful in the global service economy of the 21st Century: writing, critical thinking, debate, analysis, and an understanding and appreciation for cultural diversity.

 The School of Health Professions, Science & Wellness employs a philosophy that balances practical training and theory in approaching education for future health sciences professionals.
 We bridge the gap between concept and practice.

 For more than 30 years, WAU has been a leader in providing career building undergraduate degree programs for working professionals.
 WAU has continued to expand those offerings by adding graduate programs.
 This provides undergraduate students the opportunity to transition into graduate programs and continue to enhance their skills and competitive marketability.